-- 4.3 In order to seek approval for a MoU, the MoU proposal form (available within the CAIP area of the University Hub) should be completed and submitted to the Portfolio Oversight Committee for approval. - 4.4 The form should summarise due diligence activity outcomes (with supporting evidence), in order to demonstrate the following: - a) that the proposed institution is a suitable partner for the University (for example in terms of reputation, academic standing, mission and educational objectives) - b) that there is a good strategic case to support the development of the proposed new partnership in line with institutional and/or school objectives - c) that the proposed arrangement has academic credibility - d) that the proposed arrangement does not conflict with any existing partnership arrangements - e) that the proposed arrangement does not present undue risks to the University - f) that the arrangement is fully supported by senior staff from both the University and the proposed partner institution.
+- 4.3 In order to seek approval for a MoU, the MoU proposal form (available on the University website) should be completed and submitted to the Portfolio Oversight Committee for approval. - 4.4 The form should summarise due diligence activity outcomes (with supporting evidence), in order to demonstrate the following: - a) that the proposed institution is a suitable partner for the University (for example in terms of reputation, academic standing, mission and educational objectives) - b) that there is a good strategic case to support the development of the proposed new partnership in line with institutional and/or school objectives - c) that the proposed arrangement has academic credibility - d) that the proposed arrangement does not conflict with any existing partnership arrangements - e) that the proposed arrangement does not present undue risks to the University - f) that the arrangement is fully supported by senior staff from both the University and the proposed partner institution.